 As air pollution related unit health costs are much higher in cities than in rural areas due to the concentrated emissions of pollutants in a densely populated area, they were estimated separately from the generic external costs.
-The unit costs of air pollution were calculated similarly to the methods applied by Gössling et al. (2019) and van Essen et al. (2019) that is health costs caused by car and bus traffic were divided by the pkm volume of car and bus traffic, respectively21.
-As the health costs caused by car and bus traffic were not available, for this calculation I determined the overall costs of air pollution in Budapest (overall costs), the total contribution of car and bus traffic to air pollution (contribution) and the pkm volume of car and bus traffic (volume), and then the perpassenger km costs can be calculated through the costscontribution/volume formula.
+The unit costs of air pollution were calculated similarly to the methods applied by Gössling et al. (2019) and van Essen et al. (2019) that is health costs caused by car and bus traffic were divided by the pkm volume of car and bus traffic, respectively22.
+As the health costs caused by car and bus traffic were not available, for this calculation I determined the overall costs of air pollution in Budapest (overall costs), the total contribution of car and bus traffic to air pollution (contribution) and the pkm volume of car and bus traffic (volume), and then the perpkm costs could be calculated through the costscontribution/volume formula.
 Though it can be assumed that the air pollution related external unit costs of car and bus traffic are higher in the traffic-loaded and densely populated inner city than in the outer parts of Budapest, due to the lack of data regarding the different part of Budapest I considered these external unit costs the same throughout Budapest, and I considered them zero outside Budapest.
-The estimation of overall costs
+The estimation of overall costs was based on widely publicized data determined in a research commissioned by a coalition of public interest NGOs from 10 European countries, but also confirmed by other international research data (see details in section 5.1.2).
+The aggregated contribution of car and bus traffic to the overall external costs were estimated based on insights from academic researches.
+The volumes of annual car and bus pkm volumes in Budapest were estimated on the basis of statistical reports (KSH 2017) and mobility studies (Stratégia Konzorcium 2013, Városkutatás Kft.
+2009).
+Finally, by using the data gained in the previous steps, the external pkm costs were calculated for car and bus use23, respectively.